Derykian/Derykian.github.io/index.md

 ### About this site

-This page was created as a concept showcase and design report for AntsNet, an visual ant tracking and identifying AI algorithm.
+This page was created as a concept showcase and design report for AntsNet, an visual ant tracking and identifying AI algorithm

 ### Project Summary